France in the Eurovision Song Contest 1956: Before Eurovision

 "Le Temps perdu", written by André Lodge (music) and Rachèle Thoreau (lyrics), and "Il est là", written by Simone Vallauris, were chosen as the French entries.
-It's unknown how Mathé Altéry and Dany Dauberson were ultimately selected as the participants.
+It is unknown how Mathé Altéry and Dany Dauberson were ultimately selected as the participants, or how the song "Le temps perdu" was chosen, as the song wasn't listed in the shows in the third season before 16 May, earliest report of the Eurovision participants.

 At Eurovision

 The Eurovision Song Contest 1956 took place at the Teatro Kursaal in Lugano, Switzerland, on 24 May 1956.
 "Le Temps perdu", sung by Mathé Altéry, was performed 5th at the contest and "Il est là", sung by Dany Dauberson, was performed 12th.
 Both of the French entries were conducted by Franck Pourcel.

 Each participating broadcaster appointed two jury members who voted by giving between one and ten points to each song, including those representing their own country.
 One of the French jury members was Maurice Yvain.

 The full results of the contest were not revealed and have not been retained by the European Broadcasting Union (EBU).
 Eurovision Song Contest 1956 was televised in France on RTF with commentary by Michelle Rebel, and also broadcast live on radio Paris-Inter.